unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # [http://cldr.unicode.org/index/downloads].
 #
 # The versions of each of these must match.
 Included with the release notes for
-# ICU is the version number and/or a CLDR svn tag name for the revision of CLDR
+# ICU is the version number and/or a CLDR git tag name for the revision of CLDR
 # that was the source of the data for that release of ICU.
 #
-# Besides a standard JDK, the process also requires ant
+# Besides a standard JDK, the process also requires ant and maven
 # (http://ant.apache.org/),
 # plus the xml-apis.jar from the Apache xalan package
 # (http://xml.apache.org/xalan-j/downloads.html).